310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% bubble Midori sigh %}
 That’s a lie… It freaks me out when strangers know stuff about me…

-It's so stressful to be approached by strangers whenever you're shopping in town, and then forced to give them fanservice…
+It’s so stressful to be approached by strangers whenever you’re shopping in town, and then forced to give them fanservice…

-It's tough to be expected to act like an idol twenty-four-seven, for the rest of your existence…
+It’s tough to be expected to act like an idol twenty-four-seven, for the rest of your existence…
 {% endbubble %}

 {% bubble Shinobu worried %}